hehao98/MIT6.828Labs-JOS/reports/Lab2.md

 > `page_alloc()`
 > `page_free()`

 The implementation of Exercise 1 is relatively simple and straight forward, which is basically linked list manipulation stuff and is also very similar to memory allocation code in xv6.
 However, when programming, special attention need to be paid on whether a value is a physical address or a kernel address.
+It will be very helpful if we can distinguish them using `intptr_t` and `phyaddr_t`.
 The implementation of `page_init()` is a little bit tricky because you have to identify the top of kernel memory using `boot_alloc(0)`.

 ## Exercise 2